earn-alliance/earnmanagement.com/docs/features/payments.md

 ![Payment status dropdown filter](04_Payments_Status-Filter.gif)

 5. When you are ready to **pay your scholars**, click “Start Payments."
-To watch the payouts occur, select [Wallet Commander](wallet-commander.md) under the Settings icon at the top right.
+[Wallet Commander](wallet-commander.md) events will be generated and each payment will be updated live on this page.
+You may also watch the generated payouts wallet commands get executed by selecting Wallet Commander under Settings at the top right.
 Here, you will see the transaction being updated on the blockchain in real time.

 And that’s payments done and dusted – sans messy excel sheets, SLP confusions, over- and under-paying scholars every month.